This refers to Moodle 3.10 from August 2021 onwards

 - Click on the Add a new entry button

-- Add a file or keywords if you wish
+- Add keywords or attach a file if you wish

 - Click Save changes